-A few years back Norwegian TV Producer Thomas Hellum mounted a camera onto the front of the Bergen to Oslo train and broadcast the journey on Norway’s 5th most popular tv channel thinking that up to 2000 railway fantatics would tune in.
+A few years back Norwegian TV Producer Thomas Hellum mounted a camera onto the front of the Bergen to Oslo train and broadcast the journey on Norway’s 5th most popular TV channel thinking that up to 2000 railway fanatics would tune in.
 1.2 million watched it.
 Wait – what?!

 All Aboard The Boring Boat

 He then decided to push the boring boundary and broadcast the 5 and half day boat journey that travels the coast of Norway… Live.
 Each shot was at least 10 minutes long, sometimes so slow that you could easily be fooled into thinking you were looking at a screensaver.

 The non-stop broadcast was nothing short of amazing.
 As the programme’s 11 mounted cameras captured the stunning scenic landscape Norwegians turned up all over the country to wave to the ship as it passed.

 The event became a national festival as the people of Norway owned the show and shared their stories and broadcast messages to their loved ones.
 Social media went mad and when the Queen of Norway couldn’t resist a wave to the ship, Twitter was so overwhelmed that it ground to a halt.

 The programme (world’s longest) was 134 hours, 42 minutes and 45 seconds and over 3.2 million Norwegians watched it (out of a population of 5 million).
 The phenonomen has become a UNESCO document.

 More Boring TV